Book A Speaker

 Confederate Christians’ Proslavery Manifesto

-When Abraham Lincoln issued the Emancipation Proclamation, White clergy in the Confederate States responded with a violent rebuke and a passionate defense of slavery as the cause of the Confederacy.
-Their 1863 Address to the Christians of the World reveals how these faith leaders understood slavery, and gives us an opportunity to explore what is meant by “Proslavery Christianity.”
+In response to Abraham Lincoln’s Emancipation Proclamation, White clergy in the Confederate States reacted violently and defended slavery as the cause of the Confederacy.
+Their 1863 Address to the Christians of the World provides insight into the perspective of these religious leaders on slavery and allows us to delve into the concept of “Proslavery Christianity.”

-Explore the legacies and controversies that reveal an unforgotten past.
-How did Americans deal with the untold devastation of the American Civil War?
-Why is the “Confederate flag” such a contentious symbol?
-How does the war still resonate with us today?
+Discover the legacies and controversies that shed light on a past that cannot be forgotten.
+How did Americans cope with the immense devastation caused by the American Civil War?
+What makes the “Confederate flag” such a controversial symbol?
+In what ways does the war still hold significance for us today?

 Death and Mourning in the 19th Century